 Under the influence of drugs means a confirmed positive test result for illegal drug use per this policy.
-In addition, it means the misuse of legal drugs (prescription and possibly OTC) when there is not a valid prescription from a physician for the lawful use of a drug during medical treatment (containers must include the patient's name, the name of the substance, and quantity/amount to be taken).
+In addition, it means the misuse of legal drugs (prescription and possibly OTC) when there is not a valid prescription from a physician for the lawful use of a drug during medical treatment (containers must include the patient's name, the name of the substance, quantity/amount to be taken and the period of authorization).